cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 can be used to provide a symmetric equivalent to blind signatures.
 Essentially the client learns y = PRF(k,x) for some input x of their choice, from a server that holds k.
-Since the security of an OPRF means that x is hidden in the interaction, then the client can later reveal x to the server along with PRF(k,x).
+Since the security of an OPRF means that x is hidden in the interaction, then the client can later reveal x to the server along with y.

 The server can verify that y is computed correctly by recomputing the PRF on x using k.
 In doing so, the client provides knowledge of a 'signature'